 Many others would have made similar journeys at that time, but Sigeric had the foresight to have one of his party record the 79 stages of their return from Rome.
 Sigeric’s De Roma ad usque Mare, which is preserved in the British Library, forms the basis of today’s Via Francigena across England, France, Switzerland and Italy.

-Another incredible week and I’m now in Champagne region having finally reached Reims, some 410km into my journey.
+Anyway, another incredible week, and I’m now in Champagne region having finally reached Reims, some 410km into my journey.
 This week I have been walking through Pas de Somme, and along the Western Front, so it has been a somber and emotional week of visiting BEF Cemeteries en route.
-Again I’ve chosen to do quite a few diversions and by doing this have discovered German Cemeteries too.
-My experience of them is that they are very different to the BEF ones, generally in wooded places and with rows of wooden crosses – four bodies marked by one cross..
+Again I’ve chosen to do quite a few diversions, and by doing this have discovered German War Cemeteries too.
+My experience of them is that they are very different to the BEF ones, generally in wooded places and with rows of wooden crosses – four bodies marked by one cross…

-Much of my walking has been through fields but I’ve also done some canal-side walking and a day in the forest of St Gobain and it’s been a week of joy in nature; grouse, butterflies and dragon-flies and I saw a hare so huge that I thought initially it was some sort of miniature pony in the distance!
+Much of my walking has been through fields, but I’ve also done some canal-side walking and a day in the forest of St Gobain, and again it’s been a week of joy observing nature; grouse, butterflies and dragon-flies – and I saw a hare so huge that I thought initially it was some sort of miniature pony in the distance!